jrpinteno/AdventOfCode-2022/README.md

 ### Day07
 I was really tempted of parsing the input on a tree.
 Ended up making use of a `std::stack` of filesnames (with full path) to track position and a
 `std::unordered_map` to store the sizes of each directory.

+### Day08
+First idea was to create a grid where I'd store boolean telling whether that tree was visible from any of the 4 directions, so I could check afterwards and count.
+It was easier to just return a boolean from each of the direction checks and then increase the counter.

+For the second part, initially the score was wrong because I wasn't using the ranges properly, counting always from edges to the tree.
+Once I reversed it, everything came together.
+Each of the direction checks now returns a `std::pair` with visibility and the amount of trees visible from that tree.

+A next iteration would be perhaps to use an array for data locality.

+### Day09
+At first I thought the problem was a bit more complicated than it was.
+I had understood the bridge had a fixed width, then horizontal positions would have to be moduled when trespassing the edges.
+For the different moves, regex came again and then it was just a matter of dividing the different positions of the tail in regard of the head and how it should move.

+For the second part I just refactored to a function checking relative positions of two knots and move accordingly.
+Then all the knots are in a vector, making it usable for any amount of knots.

+### Day10
+One of those days on which you read *part 1* and think: it's a trap!
+It can't be that simple.
+Then go to *part 2*, start reading...

+(ノಠ益ಠ)ノ彡┻━┻

+On a second reading it was simpler than thought.

+For the first part I used an `std::unordered_set` to check for the significant *signals*.
+Then working on the second one, I realised it was simpler to use modules since signals are `mod 40` displaced by 20.